 Come again — ruined his life?
 What about hers?
 I can only imagine what such a violation does to a female, suffering wounds that never completely heal.

 Over the past few years campus feminists have complained about a “rape culture” in which certain men feel entitled to sexual contact to a point that feel they can simply take it.
-I’m not prepared to say just how much, if at all, they’re exaggerating, but I can tell you that it does exist.
-As a fraternity member I experienced it.
+I’m not prepared to say just how much, if at all, they’re exaggerating, but I can tell you that it does exist because as a fraternity member I experienced it.
 The point isn't really the sex, of course; it's the feeling of conquest that comes with it, and I've heard what some men have said about women.

 Now, I never directly participated in any of that behavior, trying to get women into bed by hook or by crook; indeed, I was the type that were I to see one passed out because she had too much to drink I would have put a sheet over her and let her sleep it off.
 I had that reputation at the house.